ablestack/reactive-domain-objects/TECHNICAL.md

 ## Simple Usage Example With Collections

 Nested collections are really the complexity starts to increase.
-However, reactive-domain-graphs takes care of most of this complexity, just requiring that some basic configuration options are supplied.
+However, reactive-domain-objects takes care of most of this complexity, just requiring that some basic configuration options are supplied.
 See example below, with notable differences from above examples highlighted in comments

 ```TypeScript
 // SOURCE JSON DATA